 When you file for bankruptcy in Ohio, you want your debts to be discharged — eliminated — so that you can receive a fresh financial start.
-However, there are times when situations change, and you no longer wish to continue with the bankruptcy, or you made mistakes or have problems, and your case winds up being dismissed and ended without discharge by the court.
+However, there are times when situations change and you no longer wish to continue with the bankruptcy, or you made mistakes or have problems and your case winds up being dismissed and ended without discharge by the court.

 The skilled and seasoned Ohio bankruptcy attorneys at Fesenmyer Cousino Weinzimmer understand that financial problems can happen to even the most well-intentioned people.
 We offer a free initial consultation to evaluate your financial situation to see if bankruptcy is your best option.
-We look at your income, your debts and your goals and develop a financial recovery plan that’s best for you.
+We look at your income, your debts, and your goals and develop a financial recovery plan that’s best for you.
 If bankruptcy is the answer, we make sure it is done correctly so you won’t wind up with a bankruptcy that is dismissed, unless you want it to be.

-Why Bankruptcies are Dismissed
+Why Bankruptcies Are Dismissed

 Bankruptcies are dismissed for three main reasons — voluntary dismissal, dismissal for cause, and dismissal for bad faith or abuse.

-1) Voluntary Dismissal
+Voluntary Dismissal

 You may voluntarily ask the bankruptcy court to dismiss your bankruptcy case for a variety of reasons.
 For example, you may unexpectedly receive money and want to use it to improve your credit.
-This is usually not a good idea; bankruptcy dismissals may actually worsen your credit score because the filing remains on your credit reports.
+This is usually not a good idea; bankruptcy dismissals may worsen your credit score because the filing remains on your credit reports.
 It is usually better to get the discharge of bankruptcy and then discuss with your bankruptcy attorney whether you can keep the money received.

-In general, the courts will look at the overall benefit of dismissal to both debtor and creditors.
+In general, the courts will look at the overall benefit of dismissal to both debtors and creditors.
 In making its decision as to whether to grant a voluntary dismissal, the courts will consider factors such as whether:

-2. you are acting in good faith;
+• you are acting in good faith

-2) Dismissal for Cause
+Dismissal for Cause

-Once you have filed for bankruptcy you must comply with all Ohio Bankruptcy court orders or your case will be dismissed.
+Once you have filed for bankruptcy, you must comply with all Ohio bankruptcy court orders or your case will be dismissed.
 Cases under all chapters of bankruptcy can be dismissed for cause if you do not meet specific requirements for properly filling out forms, producing required documents, and meeting timetables.
 Other major reasons for dismissal include:

 • Failing to meet eligibility requirements.
 If you file for Chapter 7 bankruptcy, you must not make more money than allowed under the Ohio “means test” that looks at your income and expenses.
 If you cannot pass the means test, your case will be dismissed, but filing for Chapter 13 may still be an option.